Skip to primary navigation Skip to content Skip to footer

 A good dive mask with a soft silicone skirt should cost $80 to $125.
 You can use your face size to choose the best-fitting brand and model because every scuba mask gets made differently for different face sizes.
 Banyan Tree Divers Maui recommends that divers with smaller and narrower faces use the Tusa Freedom Ceos or Scuba Pro Spectra Mini.
 After testing many different brands for smaller faces, Tusa and Scuba Pro are at the top of the list for comfort, fit, and price!

 It’s important to try on different masks in person at your local dive shop.
 When testing a mask, you want to hold it up to your face and inhale through your nose to see if the mask skirt sticks around your face.
-If you get an excellent seal and like the feel of the mask skirt then start using the strap to ensure the mask is easily adjustable.
+If you get an excellent seal and like the feel of the mask skirt, you can then use the strap to ensure the mask is easily adjustable.
 Whether you buy a clear or black silicone mask is purely based on personal preference.
 But, masks with a black silicone skirt help to cut the sun’s glare, which is great for underwater photography in shallow ocean environments.

 Tip 2: Rub Diamond Magic on Each Lens